12 Awesome Things To Do In Cape Range National Park (And How To Plan Your Visit The Right Way!)

 The Cape Range National Park is the adventure of a lifetime.
 It has pristine beaches mixed with rugged limestone ranges and breathtaking deep canyons.

-If possible, try visiting this area in winter, preferably between July and August.
+If possible, try visiting this area in winter, preferably between March to June.
 This way, you’ll enjoy most of what this park has to offer – megafauna, colourful wildflowers, and incredible weather to make your hiking experience as comfortable as possible.